microsoft/CodeXGLUE/Text-Code/text-to-code/README.md

         --seed=42
 ```

-It might take 40 minutes for inferencing on a single NVIDIA P100.
+It might take 40 minutes for inference on a single NVIDIA P100.

 ## Result